Navbar button The Headteacher

 6. Celebrate child-led enquiry

-Join the Great Science Share on 11th June 2024.
+Join the Great Science Share in June.
 This is a national campaign, which works to raise the profile of primary science and engineering.
 It also celebrates the process of working scientifically, and developing aspirations towards careers in science and engineering.

 7. Assess to plan

 To maximise learning opportunities, build your planning around the assessment information your children give you through Assessment for Learning.
-You can find a raft of AFL strategies here.
-You can also explore an interactive PDF containing examples of AFL strategies in practice.
+There are a raft of AFL strategies on the Primary Science Teaching Trust’s website, where you can also explore an interactive PDF containing examples of AFL strategies in practice.

 8. Moderate